 How To Do A Low-Carb Low-Cholesterol Gluten-Free Diet

-Despite the success of keto weight loss diets as well as this eating plan’s health benefits, some people are still quite concerned about this effect on cholesterol levels.
+Despite the claimed success of keto weight loss diets as well as this eating plan’s health benefits, some people are still quite concerned about this effect on cholesterol levels.
 According to the National Health Service, high cholesterol means that you have too much of a fatty substance called cholesterol in your blood.

 This condition is mainly caused by eating fatty foods, especially those high in saturated fat or trans fats.
 High cholesterol can also be caused by not exercising enough, being overweight, smoking, drinking alcohol, and genetics.
+Refined carbohydrates can also contribute.

 As previously stated, the ketogenic diet is a high-fat diet that relies on fat sources like fatty meats and full-fat dairy, known for their high concentrations of saturated fats.
 In relation to increasing LDL (bad) cholesterol levels, research has different opinions on the matter.
 Some studies say that this eating plan will lower LDL cholesterol levels while other studies claim the opposite (11, 2, 8, 3).